 Now head west along the ridge, climbing a minor summit that has a short drop on its other side before the ridge reaches the summit of Peak 12,300.
 While it’s not necessary to climb the summit block, one should not skip it.
 The outcrop that is the highpoint is small and precarious-looking, but it’s an easy scramble and makes a great perch for a few minutes.

 From this peak, drop a little over 300’ to the saddle between it and Peak 12,327.
 Follow a sheep trail up to the cliffs and then make an easy scramble through a break in the cliffs to gain the summit.
 The shape of the mountain suggests that the summit is long and broad like an athletic field, but the actual highest ridge of rock is smaller than it appears to be from afar.
 While it is not airy the way that the highpoint of Peak 12,300 is, it does not disappoint.
+If you look carefully, you may find a little memento I left behind.
+A rare exception to my rule of not leaving human traces on summits, it has sentimental value, so please leave it be.
+It's there for someone else to find.

 Per GPS, it is 4.8 miles from Kirwin to the divide between Horse Creek and Yellow Creek and 1.3 mi from there to the summit of Peak 12,327.
 Trailhead-to-summit elevation gain is about 3100’, but bumps and Peak 12,300 probably make it closer to 3500’.